 The Met, however, is housed in an iconic building that opened to the public in 1880!
 It has now expanded to cover more than 2 million square feet.
-Like I learned on my When Harry Met Seinfeld tour, the famous steps outside have been part of many TV shows and movies like Gossip Girls and Hitch.
+Like I learned on my When Harry Met Seinfeld tour, the famous steps outside have been part of many TV shows and movies like Gossip Girl and Hitch.
 The Met is also home to the Met Gala, also known as the Superbowl of Fashion, which is held on the first Monday of May each year.

-Before I visited the Met, I thought the focus was more on Egyptian and classical pieces, but I should say I was also really impressed with the collection of modern art at the Met.
+Before I visited the Met, I thought the focus was more on Egyptian and classical pieces, but I should say I was also impressed with the collection of modern art at the Met.
 They also have pieces by Picasso, Monet, and Van Gogh, plus they have a nice collection from my favorite artist, Rodin, and more.

 Both museums have excellent special exhibits, that are constantly changing.
 Probably the most well-known special exhibit was the Rain Room at MOMA.
 Unfortunately, I never got to see the exhibit because the lines were always so long!

 I have fond memories of several of the special exhibits I went to.
 I enjoyed the Tim Burton exhibit at MOMA, it was an interesting insight into his thinking and his life.
 At the Met, I enjoyed the China Through the Looking Glass Exhibit, which showed some of the Asian influence in fashion.

 In Manhattan, outdoor space is precious and both museums have it.
 MOMA has a sculpture garden that is open year around.
 One summer I attended the MOMA party in the garden and it was a lot of fun.
 It’s also a great spot for photos when the weather is nice.